 Today's computers are far more powerful than the 1802.
 But they have also become so complicated that virtually no one can build them or truly understand how they work.
 We depend on someone else to make them for us, and to provide us with the megabytes of pre-written software needed to do anything with them.
 You can't learn the basics if there is nothing "basic" to learn on!
 I decided to do something about it.

 The Membership Card is a reproduction of the original Popular Electronics Elf computer, repackaged to fit in a pocket-sized Altoids(R) tin.
-It is entirely built with 1980's parts and technology.
-It uses only common low-cost through-hole parts (no custom ICs or surface-mount assembly).
+It is entirely built with 1980's parts and technology, using only common low-cost through-hole parts (no custom ICs or surface-mount assembly).
 To use it, you don't need a modern PC, or megabytes of proprietary software.
 Now you can learn about computers right from the ground up, and really understand how they work!

-The Membership Card can be purchased as a bare board with manual, or as a complete kit with all parts including the RCA 1802 microcomputer, 32k bytes of RAM, and even an empty Altoids tin to put it all in.
+The Membership Card can be purchased as a bare board with manual, kits for the individual boards, or as a complete kit with all parts including the CPU card, Front Panel card, and even an empty Altoids tin to put it all in.
 An optional Cover Card provides a finished cover with holes and labels for all the lights, switches, and connectors.